Does Company Culture Drive Customer Experience?

 Feeling as if I was in on an amazing secret that they might soon understand, occasionally it was I that answered the door and welcomed my potential teammates.

 One of the best things about playing a team sport (at any level) is the way that when done correctly, it creates an energy that you really can’t duplicate any other way.

 When I was coaching junior A hockey in Canada, I described it as creating a micro-society that functioned at an ultra-high level.
-One that encouraged its citizens to be brave, take chances and celebrate collective success, while gaining strength and confidence from the atmosphere of support, trust and encouragement.
+One that encouraged its citizens to be brave, take chances and celebrate collective success while gaining strength and confidence from the atmosphere of support, trust, and encouragement.

 I reminded everyone I came into contact with to be sure to take the time to appreciate the experience because it had a sell-by date.
-I repeatedly said that they probably wouldn’t have a chance to duplicate the feeling, certainly not afterwards in their working careers, wherever that might lead.
+I repeatedly said that they probably wouldn’t have a chance to duplicate the feeling, certainly not afterward in their working careers, wherever that might lead.